AqwamCreates/DataPredict/docs/Overview/UsingNeuralNetworks.md

 # Regularization

-For regularization, you can use single regularization object for all layers.
-But you can also use on regularization object for each layer.
-The example is shown below.
+For regularization, you can use one regularization object for each layer.
+But you can also use single regularization object for all layers.
+The examples are shown below.

 ```lua
 local Regularization = DataPredict.Others.Regularization